Acupuncture for Back Pain

-But the Archives of Internal Medicine study also suggests sham acupuncture works nearly as well as the real thing.
+But the Archives of Internal Medicine study also suggests sham acupuncture for back pain works nearly as well as the real thing.

 In contrast, only about a quarter who received drugs and other Western therapies felt better.